Senate GOP leader Mitch McConnell can continue with his work schedule, congressional physician says

 Cornyn added that he expects McConnell “will continue as long as he can and wants to.”

-Jennings pushed back on critics who say McConnell is too old to serve in his position.
+Jennings said McConnell is “relatively private person when it comes to personal matters like that” and always has been.
+He pushed back on critics who say McConnell is too old to serve in his position.

 “Two things are being conflated, his age and his recovery from this concussion,” Jennings said.